MarkMa512/targeted-sum/readme.md

 ![csv_format](media/csv_format.png)

 **Important Node**
-DO NOT save it as a CSV UTF-8 (Comma delimited) (.csv) file, as it will cause an error when you run the program.
+DO NOT choose the  `CSV UTF-8 (Comma delimited)` option from excel, as it will cause an error when you run the program.

 4. Launch your terminal / command prompt.
     - For Windows users, you can launch your command prompt by pressing `Windows + R` and type in `cmd` in the pop-up window.